Noida International Airport: confirmed timeline vs broker hype

 Hype Grandiose, checkable-and-wrong claims.
 A community-forum post from around 2022 described the airport as “Asia's largest and the world's fourth-largest airport” and claimed named factories were “already operational” on the corridor — stated as settled fact while the airport itself was still under construction.
 The real, confirmed Phase 1 figure is 12 million passengers a year on one runway.
 That is a functioning regional airport, not a claim of continental scale.

 Hype Unsourced travel-time claims, no method disclosed.
-Marketing pages for at least three rival corridor microsites quote figures like "15 minutes from Jewar," "5 minutes from Film City," and "10 minutes from Buddh International Circuit" with no stated measurement method — and, per our review, none of them discloses a UP-RERA channel-partner registration number on the page in question either.
+Marketing pages for at least three rival corridor websites quote figures like “15 minutes from Jewar,” “5 minutes from Film City,” and “10 minutes from Buddh International Circuit” with no stated measurement method — and, per our review, none of them discloses a UP-RERA channel-partner registration number on the page in question either.

 Hype Metro claims stated without the planning-stage caveat.
 Lines like “upcoming metro and rapid-rail corridor nearby” and “proposed metro corridor: nearby” appear across corridor marketing without noting that the RRTS extension is still at the planning/DPR-revision stage, with no approved alignment or construction start.

 Hype Naked long-range price predictions.
-A community-forum comment projects land rates reaching roughly ₹30,000 per sq m "after 10 years," with no stated basis, comparable, or method — a specimen of the unfalsifiable appreciation claims that circulate on every real-estate corridor with a pending catalyst.
+A community-forum comment projects land rates reaching roughly ₹30,000 per sq m “after 10 years,” with no stated basis, comparable, or method — a specimen of the unfalsifiable appreciation claims that circulate on every real-estate corridor with a pending catalyst.
+For the honest framework on reading any such claim — what's actually measurable versus what's marketing — see the Jewar airport property-price effect guide.

 Hype Unsourced urgency pricing.
-One corridor microsite, whose own footer admits its content is "aggregated from news websites... subject to change without notice," also runs an unattributed "early bird benefit" discount line with no source behind the number.
+One corridor website, whose own footer admits its content is “aggregated from news websites... subject to change without notice,” also runs an unattributed “early bird benefit” discount line with no source behind the number.
 Time-limited discounts with no disclosed basis are a pattern to watch for anywhere on this corridor, airport-adjacent or not.

 How to verify any of this yourself